Columbia Gorge AVA (Oregon)

 about this subregion

-The Columbia Gorge AVA area that belongs to the state of Oregon offers a truly enchanting environment for viticulture.
-Located at the crossroads of the Cascade Range and the Columbia Plateau, this wine region is renowned for its dramatic landscape.
+The Columbia Gorge AVA wine region that belongs to the state of Oregon, in the United States, offers a truly enchanting environment for viticulture.
+Located at the crossroads of the Cascade Range and the Columbia Plateau, 167 km away from the Columbia Valley AVA area of Washington, this wine region is renowned for its dramatic landscape.
 Towering cliffs, carved by the mighty Columbia River, create a breathtaking backdrop for vineyards that cling to steep hillsides.

 The unique climate of the Columbia Gorge AVA is influenced by the convergence of warm, arid air from the east and cool, moist air from the Pacific Ocean to the west.
 This climatic diversity results in a terroir that is conducive to a wide range of grape varieties.